Merpster456/CommunityServiceApp/README.md

 ## Getting Started

-Download this repository anywhere on your computer.
-If you downloaded it as a zip file extract the file so you get the FBLA-Coding-master folder.

-**The download button can be found in green at the top right corner of the page (clone or download).
+**Find the download button in green at the top right corner of the page (clone or download).
 Click this then click the Download ZIP option.**

+Once downloaded extract the zip and proceed to Mac Start.

 ### Mac Start